jimpea/github_tutorial/git_intro.md

 - GitHub is a web service that hosts your repos.
 If you make your work public, then anyone can view and download your repo.
 - Astrea has a private GitHub account so that we can use this to host and distribute the repos within Astrea.
 - Host your public repos on GitHub for free, for instance mine is here: <https://github.com/jimpea>.
-- Astrea has a corporate (private) account here: <https://github.com/Astrea-Bioseparations>, you should not have access to this unless you have an Astrea GitHub account

 ## Install Git